-Indicator 1: The Board of Education will establish policies and support practices that ensure effective administration of the district.
-5.1.1 Develop written policies that ensure a balance between proper controls and effective support of staff to ensure accountability for student and staff performance.
-BOARD OF EDUCATION Indicato Indicator 2: The Board of Education will operate responsibly and function effectively.
-5.2.1 Maintain internal oversight, authorization and ethical leadership controls to ensure that services are provided effectively and assets safeguarded.
+Indicato r 1: The Board of Education will establish policies and support practices that 5.1.1 Develop written policies that ensure a balance between proper controls and effective support of staff to ensure accountability for student and staff Indicato performance. r 2: The Board of Education will operate responsibly and function effectively.
+BOARD OF EDUCATION 5.2.1 Maintain internal oversight, authorization and ethical leadership controls to 3.2.1 ensure that services are provided effectively and assets safeguarded.
 5.2.2 Structure policy approval process so that each board member must carefully review and understand the controls, policies and procedures presented for ratification to ensure accountability for student and staff performance.
 5.2.3 Establish at least one annual professional development for Board members to enhance their abilities to advocate for students.
-Indicator 3: The Board of Education will ensure that district and school leaders have the autonomy to meet goals for achievement and instruction and to manage day-to-day operations effectively.
-5.3.1 Establish clear policies that define "autonomy" for school leaders, making it clear what each level of staff is responsible for doing to improve student achievement and classroom instruction.
-5.3.2 Monitor and measure the achievement of established goals and provide the resources and support for staff to effectively manage day-to-day operations of the district and its schools to ensure accountability for district resources.
-5.3.3 Observe school environments through annual visits to all schools by all Board members so that they can make informed, student-centered decisions.
+7 have the Indicator 3: The Board of Education will ensure that district and school leaders autonomy to meet goals for achievement and instruction and to manage day-to-rations effectively.
+CATION 5.3.1 Establish clear policies that define "autonomy" for school leaders, making it clear what each level of staff is responsible for doing to improve student achievement and classroom instruction.
+F EDU( 5.3.2 Monitor and measure the achievement of established goals and provide the resources and support for staff to effectively manage day-to-day operations of the district and its schools to ensure accountability for district resources.
+3D O 5.3.3 Observe school environments through annual visits to all schools by all Board members so that they can make informed, student-centered decisions.
+BOAF Indicator 4: The Board of Education will conduct itself in a manner consistent with the district's beliefs, purpose and direction.
+5.4.1 Use professional ethics standards to guide Board members' conduct to achieve a unity of purpose and ensure a quality education to each student.
+5.4.2 Create a positive organizational culture by working with the Superintendent and working together to adhere to the district's mission, vision and core beliefs to enhance student learning.
+Indicator 5: Board of Education will advocate for the development and support of adequate financial resources.
+5.5.1 Align instructional initiatives, budgets and other district and school plans with one another and support the Strategic Plan and Board policies to improve student achievement.
+5.5.2 Establish policies that drive efficiency and effectiveness to improve district office functions to better support schools.
+5.5.3 Seek alternative sources of funding and grants to supplement classroom needs.
+5.5.4 Advocate with legislators to develop sound education policies that benefit student learning.